jean-philippe-martin/JavaJson/README.md

 - time annotation (convert from large number of seconds to hours or days)
 - color preview (256 colors, if the terminal supports it)
 - scrolling
+- text search

 Missing features:

 - unicode support
-- help screen showing the supported keys
+- help screen showing the supported keys (press 'h' or '?')
-- text search
 - JSONL files

 ## Testing